mnemnion/emojure/README.md

 Emoji are displayed as the box character under Chrome, and until the buggy UCS-16 of the underlying Javascript engine gets patched or replaced, that's just how it is.

+Emojure causes the lein repl to immediately explode and exit.
+This cannot be considered correct behavior.

 Important note: The Mac version of Emacs does not show anything at all for emoji, at the present time.
 This is an unfortunate state of affairs and a potential security risk.
 At minimum, a code editor should display the 'character not found' box when it is unable to render a printing character, or indeed, one may argue, a non-printing one.

 If your environment doesn't support Emojure, encourage them to fix this.
 Emoji is in the Unicode standard now, like it or not, and needs to be supported.